Modular implementation of the linear and cubic-scaling orbital minimization methods in electronic structure codes using atomic orbitals: Modular solver architecture

-The equations implemented in the libOMM library are compatible with all OMM flavours discussed in the previous section, including the Ordej\'on-Mauri and Kim functionals, with and without localization constraints (\texttt{OMM.UseSparse} \texttt{true} and \texttt{false}, respectively).
+The equations implemented in the libOMM library are compatible with all OMM flavours discussed in the previous section, including the Ordej\'on-Mauri and Kim functionals, with and without localization constraints.
 However, to make the libOMM library functional for sparse matrices, some parts to the code have been reformulated.
-Now block-size information is passed to the MS library during the allocation of intermediate matrices required for the CG minimization using \texttt{m\_allocate()} (see section 6S of Supplementary Information).
+Now block-size information is passed to the MS library during the allocation of intermediate matrices required for the CG minimization using \texttt{m\_allocate()} (see Supplementary Material).
 Also sparsity is imposed on the gradient matrix $\mathbf{G}$ (with the elements $G^\mu_i=\partial \tilde E/\partial (C^{\mu}_i)^\mathrm{*}$) following the sparsity pattern of the initial guess for $\mathbf{C}$.
 Already during $\mathbf{G}$ calculation \cite{Corsetti2014}, only matrix elements that fit into the sparsity pattern are computed in the contributions to $\mathbf{G}$ that are given by products of matrices (using \texttt{keep\_sparsity = true} option of \texttt{mm\_multiply()}).
-In the rest of the contributions, the nonzero elements that do not fit into the sparsity pattern are omitted and no longer stored, while zero elements within the sparsity pattern are stored as zeros.
+In the rest of the contributions, nonzero elements that do not fit into the sparsity pattern are omitted and no longer stored, while zero elements within the sparsity pattern are stored as zeros.
 The sparsity of the density ($\boldsymbol{\rho}$) and energy density ($\boldsymbol{\rho}_E$) matrices is assumed to be the same as of the overlap matrix $\mathbf{S}$ and only elements of these matrices that fit into the sparsity pattern are computed.
-Additionally, the expression for the calculation of $\boldsymbol{\rho}_E$ has been corrected as compared to the previous libOMM version \cite{Corsetti2014} in accordance with Eqs. (\ref{eq_OM}) -- (\ref{eq_force}) and Ref. \onlinecite{Ordejon1995}.
-The Cholesky factorization (\texttt{OMM.UseCholesky true}) and kinetic energy preconditioning (switched on using the input parameters \texttt{OMM.Precon} and \texttt{OMM.FirstStepPrecon}) are available only for dense matrices.
+Additionally, the expression for the calculation of $\boldsymbol{\rho}_E$ has been corrected as compared to the previous libOMM version \cite{Corsetti2014} in accordance with Eqs. (\ref{eq_OM}) -- (\ref{eq_force}) and Ref. \cite{Ordejon1995}.
+The Cholesky factorization and kinetic energy preconditioning are available only for dense matrices.